mjuenema/Terraform-Up-and-Running-Code-Samples-Translated/gcloud/code/terraform/04-terraform-module/module-example/prod/services/webserver-cluster/README.md

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an [Google Cloud Platform](https://cloud.google.com/) account.
 * You must have downloaded a Google Cloud Platform credentials file.
-* You must have enabled the [Google Cloud SQL API](https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview) for your project.
+* You must have enabled the Google Compute Engine API.
+* You must deploy the MySQL database in [data-stores/mysql](../../data-stores/mysql) BEFORE deploying the templates in this folder.

 Please note that this code was written for Terraform 0.9.x.
-The `remote config` command has been removed in [version 0.9.0](https://github.com/hashicorp/terraform/pull/11286).

 ## Quick start